Nulled-1/0xPr3y.github.io/index.md

 title: Welcome to 0xPr3y.io
 ---

-# 🎯 Welcome to the Hunt
+# Welcome to the Hunt

-I'm **0xPr3y**, a cybersecurity enthusiast and Bug Bounty hunter.

-This blog is where I document my journey:
-- 🧠 Thoughts on hacking
-- 🔥 Bug bounty writeups
+I’m **0xPr3y** — an aspiring cybersecurity professional.

+This site is a public log of my journey into ethical hacking, red teaming, and bug bounty — from early curiosity and mistakes to structured learning and progress.

+You'll find here:

+- Writeups from labs and CTFs
-- 🛠️ Custom tools and experiments
+- Personal tools and scripts
-- 🎓 Certification experiences

-Stay sharp.
-The hunt never ends.
+- Notes from courses, certifications, and failures
+- Reflections on what I'm learning day by day

+**I’m not here to show off.
+I’m here to grow — and document every step.**